BlackTechWarrior/cpparser/README.md

 - Invalid function arguments
 - Malformed expressions

 If an error occurs, an appropriate error message will be displayed, and the calculator will continue running.
-To exit, type "exit".
 Working on more features and a better GUI.
-If you got recommendations, pm me, add issue or fork this and add your idea.
+If you have recommendations, pm me, add issue or fork this and add your idea.